Welcome to the DPACE Conflict Literacy Framework

 The DPACE Initiative Project

-Social movements, political organizations, and others engaged in strengthening democracy and securing a just society, work in an ever-changing environment.
+Social movements, political organizations, communities, and others engaged in strengthening democracy and securing a just society, work in an ever-changing environment.
 In order to achieve their mission and promote positive social change, they need to master a range of abilities, including recognizing the seeds of conflict, learning to manage & resolve disputes, and engage constructively with conflicts.
 These skills are applicable in their work, in their organizations and in the communities they serve.

-This framework is a roadmap for leaders, organizers, activists, conflict professionals, and volunteers to engage with conflict creatively and constructively.
+This framework is a roadmap for leaders, organizers, activists, conflict practitioners, peace builders, communities and volunteers to engage with conflict creatively and constructively.
 The goal is not simply to increase civility.
 The goal is to improve our ability to explore differences without losing touch with our common humanity, directing our passions in the direction of social and political problem-solving.
 The world is in need of a new kind of diplomacy and social sensibility.
 We must be equipped to engage mindfully and transform our heartfelt intentions into compassionate actions which support the common good.

 This framework offers tools to initiate, plan, and execute a process for building conflict literacy and capacity.
 Interest-based conflict resolution and transformation methods provide deeply democratic, citizen-centered approaches that focus on chronic, systemic sources of conflict.
 Moreover, they are practical tools for not just settling or compromising, but for resolving and transforming conflict.